 - Garam masala - this blend is warm and aromatic.
 It has a large proportion of cumin and coriander along with some fragrant spices like cinnamon, cloves and cardamom.
 It has become relatively widely available but you can also make your own as most of the ingredients are things you may well have.
 You'll find it used in many Indian recipes.

 - Chaat masala - this blend is a little more salty and tangy.
-It is less common outside India, but it's worth looking for if if possible.
+The name comes from the fact it's used in most chaat recipes, like aloo chaat, which include tangy and spice flavors.
+It is less common outside India, but you should find it in Indian supermarkets.
 You can also buy chaat masala online and it will keep a while to use other times.
 It has some overlap with garam masala flavors, but a couple key differences are it typically includes black salt and mango powder which are both flavors you typically find in this dish.

 - Kashmiri chili - this is a milder chili powder.
 It is from Kashmir in the North of India and is used in many dishes, particularly those from the North, like tandoori and tikka dishes, rogan josh and more.
 You can recognize it by the bright red color and almost sweet smokey smell and flavor.